jeff4/bionotes.github.io/_comp/comp-notes.md

 ## 8/07
 * More sed resources (see also Notes app):
 	* From 2008 or so but updated since then.
 [Sed-one-liners](https://catonmat.net/worlds-best-introduction-to-sed), associated [text files with all one-liners](https://catonmat.net/wp-content/uploads/2008/09/sed1line.txt) and associated [HN comment](https://news.ycombinator.com/item?id=2431264).
 It's the first chapter of a $20 e-book [Sed One-Liners Explained](https://catonmat.net/sed-book).
-Note that catonmat = [Peter Krumins](https://catonmat.net/about), co-founde oBrowserling.com.
+Note that catonmat = [Peter Krumins](https://catonmat.net/about), co-founder of Browserling.com.
 And these one-liners were originally compiled by [Eric Pement](https://www.pement.org/sed/)
 	* From the same 2011 thread on [Sedtris: Tetris in sed](https://news.ycombinator.com/item?id=2430171) where the above catonmat one-liner article appeared, also found this [2008 other side of the moon Progamming Patterns in sed](https://tech.bluesmoon.info/2008/09/programming-patterns-in-sed.html)
 * Completed Luke Smith video from 7/12.
 * Began experimenting with catonmat's [first chapter](https://catonmat.net/worlds-best-introduction-to-sed)